 application will not be reviewed until GRE scores have been submitted and are

 available for review.

 I took the GRE many years ago.
 Do I need to take it again or can I submit a copy of my original score?

 Applicants must submit a test score that will be no older than five years from their planned matriculation date.
 The program starts once a year each fall.
-Those planning to start the program in August 2014 must have a GRE test taken August 2009 to present.
+As an example, those planning to start the program in August 2015 must have a GRE test taken August 2010 to present.

 What OT shadowing experience is required for the application?

 Forty hours observing two different occupational therapists each practicing in a different type of settings with different age-groups (minimum of 20 hours in each setting).
 You are encouraged to do this no later than two months before the application deadline.

 Are any service hours required for the application?